An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 “Cancer doesn’t define me, but it is part of my identity.”

 “It’s going to be terrible, but it’s going to be a learning experience.
-Part of you needs to be able to say, ‘Yes this sucks,’ and let it out and cry, but also look at the blessing of the time you’re going to be able to spend with your friends and family,” she said.
+Part of you needs to be able to say, ‘Yes this sucks,’ and let it out and cry, but also look at the blessing of the time you’re going to be able to spend with your friends and family,” she says.
 “It’s the little things.
 Getting out into the world and seeing how beautiful it is, especially knowing that you were at risk of not being in this world if not for all the amazing treatments we now have.”